cgeils25/Models_From_Scratch/README.md

 My motivation for doing this is both to deepen my understanding of relevant theory as well as strengthening my python data science skillset.

-Currently, I've completed Logistic Regression, and I plan to try and implement a support vector machine next.
+Currently, I've completed Logistic Regression, and I plan to build a support vector machine next.